matiasnaess/Steam-API-PHP-Example/README.md

 You can read about the official API here: https://developer.valvesoftware.com/wiki/Steam_Web_API#GetPlayerSummaries_.28v0001.29

+How to use:
+1. Generate your own API key here: https://steamcommunity.com/dev/apikey
+2. Enter the STEAMID64 and API key under lib/steamapi.php

-The PHP file collects the following from the API into an array:
+The steamapi.php file collects the following from the API into an array:

     [steamid] => 76561198011775992
     [username] => Mattimat